 - The Pik Rite Harvester relies on the tractor's electrical system.
-At the minimum, an 80-amp alternator is required to keep the voltage constant during nighttime operations. - Operating during the day without the lights requires less voltage.
-One hook-up to the battery is all that is necessary to operate lights, electrohydraulics, conveyor shutoff switches, and electronic color sorter.
+At the minimum, an 150-amp alternator is required to keep the voltage constant during nighttime operations. - Operating during the day without the lights requires less voltage.

 CAUTION: The color sorter must be hooked up to the battery.
 The battery acts as a filter for more harmful AC Volts.
 AC Volts will damage the color sorter computer.